Please ensure Javascript is enabled for purposes of website accessibility

 • Do you want a place close to loved ones for regular visitation?

-Talk with friends, family, church members, social workers, and health care providers to see their suggestions.
+You can ask friends, family, church members, social workers, and health care providers for suggestions.

-Call and visit different facilities to see how many people live there, what it costs, and what services they offer.
-Inquire as to whether they have a waitlist.
+Call and visit different facilities to find out how many people live there, what it costs, and what services they offer.
+Ask whether they have a waitlist.

 Visiting a community is your chance to interview them and make requests to guide your decision.
 Don’t hesitate to ask: